alwell/Presentations/talk-2/PITCHME.md

-# Hello there

-Outline Research Communities session

-Monday 6th November (Literature):
+# Research Communities session Monday 6th November

-*What is your question?
+- What is your question?
+- How is the Enquiry/intervention both an “action” and “research” at the same time?

-*What literature have you found to support your intervention?
+- What literature have you found to support your intervention?
+- Consideration given to how primary data capture can support the action research active intervention.
+- Ethics of data capture

+---

 *Share literature in groups

 *Refine intervention ideas